Tomyyy-1337/parallel_worker/README.md

 # Parallel Worker

 This [crate](https://crates.io/crates/parallel_worker) provides a simple interface for running tasks in parallel.
-The `BasicWorker`, `CancelableWorker` or `OrderedWorker` structs are used to dispatch tasks to worker threads and collect the results.
+The Worker structs are used to dispatch tasks to worker threads and collect the results.
 You can wait for results or recieve currently available results.

 ## Workers
-There are three types of workers:
+There are four types of workers:
 - `BasicWorker` is a simple worker that processes tasks in parallel using multiple worker threads.
 - `CancelableWorker` has additional functionality for optional results and task cancelation during execution.
 - `OrderedWorker` returns results in the same order as the tasks were added.
+- `OrderedCancelableWorker` combines the features of `OrderedWorker` and `CancelableWorker`.

 ## Example
 Basic example of using a worker to run tasks in parallel using the `BasicWorker` struct.